 The Company acquired goodwill on its condensed consolidated balance sheet during the fourth quarter of 2020 from the Merger Transaction.
 The Company assesses goodwill for impairment at least annually as of July 1 or whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
+For example, significant and unanticipated changes or our inability to obtain or maintain regulatory approvals for our product candidates, including the NDA for LIQ861, could trigger testing of our goodwill for impairment at an interim date.
 The Company has one reporting unit.
 The Company has the option to first assess qualitative factors to determine whether events or circumstances indicate it is more likely than not that the fair value of a reporting unit is greater than its carrying amount, in which case a quantitative impairment test is not required.

 Per ASU 2017-04 the quantitative goodwill impairment test is performed by comparing the fair value of the reporting unit with its carrying amount, including goodwill.
 If the fair value of the reporting unit exceeds its carrying amount, goodwill is not impaired.
 An impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the fair value up to the amount of goodwill allocated to the reporting unit.
 Income tax effects from any tax-deductible goodwill on the carrying amount of the reporting unit are considered when measuring the goodwill impairment loss, if applicable.
-To date, no such impairments have occurred.
+The Company completed its annual impairment test as of July 1, 2021 and concluded that no impairments have occurred.